webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 Instructs the crawler to stop visiting new links past a specified depth.

-### Page URL Prefixes
+### Page Prefixes

 When using a scope of `Pages with URL Prefix`, this field accepts URLs or domains that will be crawled if URLs that lead to them are found.

-By default, _Page URL Prefixes_ will be prefilled with the _Crawl Start URL_ up to the last slash (`/`).
-For example, if `https://example.com/path/page` is set as the _Crawl Start URL_, `https://example.com/path/` will be automatically added to _Page URL Prefixes_.
+By default, _Page Prefixes_ will be prefilled with the _Crawl Start URL_ up to the last slash (`/`).
+For example, if `https://example.com/path/page` is set as the _Crawl Start URL_, `https://example.com/path/` will be automatically added to _Page Prefixes_.
 This URL prefix can then be removed or modified as needed.

 This field can also be useful for crawling websites that span multiple domains such as `https://example.org` and `https://example.net`.
 To crawl websites outside of scope for scope types other than `Pages with URL Prefix`, see [_Additional Pages_](#additional-pages).